rhomobile/rhomobile-docs/docs/en/edge/guide/rhom_ruby.md

             )

 ## Updating
-You can update an object’s attributes and save it to the database using the `updateAttributes` method
+You can update an object’s attributes and save it to the database using the `update_attributes` method

 NOTE: This is the fastest way to add or update item attributes.